Shellability and homology of $q$-complexes and $q$-matroids: Introduction

 Our other motivation is from coding theory and the work of Johnsen and Verdure \cite{JV1} where to a $q$-ary linear code (or more generally, to a matroid), one can associate a fine set of invariants, called its Betti numbers.
 These are obtained by looking at a minimal graded free resolution of the Stanley-Reisner ring of a simplicial complex that corresponds to the vector matroid associated to the parity check matrix of the given linear code.
-The question that arises naturally is whether something like Betti numbers can be defined in the context of rank metric codes, or more generally, for $q$-matroids as in \cite{JP} or going even further, for the $(q,m)$-polymatroids studied in \cite{S, BMS, GJ}.
+The question that arises naturally is whether something like Betti numbers can be defined in the context of rank metric codes, or more generally, for $q$-matroids as in \cite{JP} or going even further, for the $(q,m)$-polymatroids studied in \cite{S, BMS, GJ} or the $q$-polymatroids studied in \cite{GJLR}.
 We were led to the study of shellability and homology of $q$-complexes, and especially, complexes associated to $q$-matroids with a view toward a possible topological approach to the above question.
-However, the question of arriving at a suitable notion of Betti numbers of rank metric codes is very far from being answered and at the moment the musings above are more like a pie in the sky.
+However, the question of arriving at a suitable notion of Betti numbers of rank metric codes is very far from being answered and at the moment, the musings above are more like a pie in the sky.

 This paper is organized as follows.
 In the next section, we collect some preliminaries and recall definitions of basic concepts such as $q$-complexes and $q$-matroids.
 In Section \ref{Sec4}, we outline a procedure called ``tower decomposition'' that provides a useful way to order subspaces in a $q$-complex.
 The notion of shellability for $q$-complexes is reviewed in Section \ref{Sec5} and the shellability of $q$-matroid complexes is also established in this section.
-Finally, our results on the homology of $q$-spheres and more generally, homology of shellable $q$-complexes are described in Section \ref{Sec6}.
+Next, we explicitly determine the homology of $q$-spheres, and more generally, the homology of the so called uniform $q$-complexes in Section \ref{Sec6}.
+Finally, our results on the homology of arbitrary shellable $q$-complexes are described in Section \ref{sec7}.